Ciudad Perdida: The Lost City in the Jungle of Colombia

 Lost City, the Lost City

-What is Ciudad Perdida?
-The “Lost City” is one of the largest pre-Columbian villages discovered in the “Americas.”
-Over 1,000 years ago, the village was built by the Tairona Indians.
-The ruins are located between 900 and 1200 high on an area of about 2 km2 in the dense jungle of the Sierra Nevada de Santa Marta.
-You can only get there with a multi-day trek, covering about 45 km and climbing 1,200 steps to the entrance.
+What is Ciudad Perdida in Colombia on the Caribbean Coast?
+The Ciudad Perdida is better known as The “Lost City”.
+It is one of the largest pre-Columbian villages that were discovered in the “Americas.”
+Over 1,000 years ago, this village was built by the Tairona Indigenous community and nowadays, the ruins ca be visited with a multi-day trek from Santa Marta.
+The ruins are located between 900 and 1200 high in an area of about 2 km2 in the dense jungle of the Sierra Nevada de Santa Marta.
+During the trek, you will cover about 45 km and climb the final 1,200 steps to the entrance.

-According to the history of Ciudad Perdida, the “Lost City” is called Teyuna by the Native American communities.
+According to the history, the “Lost City” is called Teyuna by the indigenous communities.
 According to them, the city was the center of a whole network of villages of their ancestors, the Tairona.
 During the Spanish conquest, the Tairona left the Lost City and went deep into the Sierra Nevada.
 The Wiwa, Kogi, Kankuamo and Arhuacos are the direct descendants of the Tairona.

 Treasure Hunters

 In 1972, Ciudad Perdida was rediscovered by treasure hunters.
-Native American communities knew of the existence of the Lost City but did not talk about it for fear of many visitors.
-After the Lost City was opened to tourists, the hike from closed in late 2003 through 2004.
-It became unsafe there during the drug conflict.
+Indigenous communities knew of the existence of the Lost City but did not talk about it for fear of many visitors.
+After the Lost City was opened to tourists, the hike closed in late 2003 through 2004.
+It became unsafe during the drug conflict.
 In 2005, the hike was reopened and the Colombian military began patrolling the area, which has been safe ever since.

 Archaeological excavations

 The “Teyuna Archaeological Park” is managed by ICANH, the Colombian Institute of Anthropology and History.
 According to archaeologists, only 10% of the city has been excavated and this remains the case.
-In fact, it was decided by the Native American community that no more excavation would take place.
-In the Gold Museum in Santa Marta and Bogotá, displays some of the archaeological excavations, such as pottery, gold and necklaces.
+In fact, it was decided by the indigenous community that no more excavation would take place.
+The Gold Museum in Santa Marta and Bogotá, display some of the archaeological excavations, such as pottery, gold and necklaces.

 Ciudad Perdida trekking